saritasa-nest/saritasa-forge-admin/README.md

             });
     }
 ```

 ## Create Custom Action

-This one behaves just like [Create Custom Action](#create-custom-action) but will be performed after update instead of create.
+This one behaves just like [Create Custom Action](#create-custom-action) but will be executed after update instead of create.

 ```csharp
 public void Configure(EntityOptionsBuilder<Address> entityOptionsBuilder)